corbindavenport/imageshare/README.md

 ### Privacy Policy & Terms of Service

 ImageShare uses [Plausible Analytics](https://plausible.io) to report anonymous usage data, including how many times the app is used and the browser/device used.
-Uploaded images are not stored on ImageShare servers, only on Imgur.
+Uploaded images are only stored on ImageShare servers until the upload to the third-party service is complete, then the copy on ImageShare is deleted.
 The QR code is generated using the [goQR.me API](https://goqr.me/api/), which requires sending the URL to goQR.me after upload.

-Imgur image uploads are subject to Imgur's [Terms of Service](https://imgur.com/tos) and [Privacy Policy](https://imgur.com/privacy).
-ImgBB image uploads are subject to ImgBB's [Terms of Service](https://imgbb.com/tos) and [Privacy Policy](https://imgbb.com/privacy).
+Imgur uploads are subject to Imgur's [Terms of Service](https://imgur.com/tos) and [Privacy Policy](https://imgur.com/privacy).
+ImgBB uploads are subject to ImgBB's [Terms of Service](https://imgbb.com/tos) and [Privacy Policy](https://imgbb.com/privacy).

 ### Credits